Nyveon/MCStructureCleaner/README.md

 # Usage

 1. Install the requirements: [Python 3.x](https://www.python.org/) and [Matcool's Anvil Parser](https://github.com/matcool/anvil-parser).
-2. Download the [latest release](https://github.com/Nyveon/MCStructureCleaner/releases/) and place main.py in the same directory as your world folder (e.g: if it's a server, in the server folder).
+2. Download the [latest release](https://github.com/Nyveon/MCStructureCleaner/releases/) and place `main.py` in the same directory as your world folder
+   - **Example:** If it's a server: in the server folder, or if it is a singleplayer world, in the saves folder.
-3. Run main.py, and instruct it as to which structure tag you wish to remove.
-I recommend using [NBTExplorer](https://github.com/jaquadro/NBTExplorer) to find the name.
+3. Run main.py with any of the following configuration properties.
+I recommend using [NBTExplorer](https://github.com/jaquadro/NBTExplorer) to find the name, or just letting the program fix all non-vanilla names by not inputting any tag.
    - `-h` For help on command line arguments.
    - `-t` For the tag you want removed, in quotes.
 Leave empty if you wish to remove ALL NON-VANILLA TAGS.
    - `-j` For the number of threads you want to run it on.
 Default: 2 x CPU Cores.